What is the Keto diet?

 Keto is a Non-Restrictive Way of Eating

-OK, in all honesty, there are certain foods we will never go back to permanently.
-But that’s because we simply don’t want to, and you likely won’t either.
-Keto has helped us overcome food cravings and beat bad habits.
-Keto can help you with those too!
-That’s one of the best things about following a keto and low carb diet.
-Your whole outlook on food, plus your taste buds change so much, it really can be life changing.
+A keto diet is not as restrictive as some people believe – I haven’t found very many dishes that I can’t replicate with a “keto” version.
+Keto has helped me overcome sugar cravings and beat bad food habits.
+That’s one of the best things about following a keto and low-carb diet.
+Your whole outlook on food, plus your taste buds change so much, so it really can be life-changing.

 Why Do So Many People Love Keto?

-So what is keto to us?
-Simple Changes – Real Results!
-It is making small changes and adapting the foods on your plate.
-It is turning your body into a fat burning machine!
-Now, we’re not adverse to a bit of exercise, but you’ll see we don’t talk about it too much either.
-Why?
-Because even if you have very limited mobility, keto can work to help you lose excess pounds and achieve a healthy weight, without the need to exercise at all.
-So, if the gym is not your thing, keto definitely is!
+Keto is simply making small changes to the everyday foods on your plate.
+By reducing and changing the type of carbs you consume, you can effectively use fat stores to make energy.
+There is a biological process at the cellular level to this, but at its basics, that’s what happens.
+Even if you have very limited mobility, keto can work to help you lose excess pounds and achieve a healthy weight, without the need to exercise.
+So, if the gym is not your thing, keto definitely could be!
 It is all about the food on keto.
 Making the right choices, while enjoying what you eat.

-“How can cutting out carbs and eating all this fat result in weight loss and a smaller clothes size?”
+“How can cutting out carbs result in weight loss and a smaller clothes size?”

 So, What Is Keto & How Does Keto Work?